xShiva/felixpang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome here!
-My name is Félix (Hua Pang in Chinese) (Hwa Pong in Cantonese).
+My name is Félix
+(Hua Pang in Chinese) (Hwa Pong in Cantonese).
-This is my personal website where you can know about my basic information.
+This is my personal website, where you can know about my basic information.
 &nbsp;

 Education